spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 ╚═══╧═══════╧═════════╧════════════════════════════╧═════════════════════╧══════════════════╝
 ```

-As well as list more details about that specific job execution:
+We can also list more details about that specific job execution:

 ```bash
 dataflow:>job execution display --id 1